Snothy/license-trading-backend/README.md

 Authentication method - Json Web Tokens, using the RS256 signing algorithm (RSA Signature with SHA256).

 npm start - Run the server.
 npm run lint - Checks for eslint errors in the code.
-Using the standard style with a couple of modifications https://www.npmjs.com/package/standard.
+Using the standard style with a couple of modifications https://www.npmjs.com/package/standard. npm run jest / jest:watch - Performs tests on all routes to ensure the methods are functional

 TODO
+openai documentation
-npm test - Perform tests on all routes (jest) scripts for building / deleting / populating the db?
+scripts for building / deleting / populating the db?